rougier/nano-command/README.md

 ## N Λ N O Command

-Nano command allows to ask user to enter some text in the mode-line or the header-line (instead of the minibuffer area).
-This can be used for entering quick commands that do not need all the mnibuffer machinery.
+Nano command allows the user to enter some text in the mode-line or the header-line (instead of the minibuffer area).
+This can be used for entering quick commands that do not need all the minibuffer machinery.

 ### Installation